This DPA is for illustrative purposes only. To request an executable version of this DPA,

 a.
 Access Control

 i.
 Preventing Unauthorized Product Access

-Outsourced processing: Palo Alto Software hosts its Service with outsourced cloud infrastructure providers.
-Additionally, Palo Alto Software maintains contractual relationships with vendors in order to provide the Service in accordance with our Data Processing Agreement.
-Palo Alto Software relies on contractual agreements, privacy policies, and vendor compliance programs in order to protect data processed or stored by these vendors.
+Outsourced Processing: Palo Alto Software hosts its Service with outsourced cloud infrastructure providers.
+Additionally, Palo Alto Software maintains contractual relationships with Contracted Processors in order to provide the Services in accordance with our DPA.
+Palo Alto Software relies on contractual agreements, privacy policies, and Contracted Processors compliance programs in order to protect Personal Data Processed or stored by these Contracted Processors.

 Physical and environmental security: Palo Alto Software hosts its product infrastructure with multi-tenant, outsourced infrastructure providers.
 The physical and environmental security controls are audited for SOC 2 Type II and ISO 27001 compliance, among other certifications.

 Authentication: Palo Alto Software implemented a uniform password policy for its customer products.
-Customers who interact with the products via the user interface must authenticate before accessing non-public customer data.
+Customers who interact with the products via the user interface must authenticate before accessing non-public Personal Data.

 Application Programming Interface (API) access: Public product APIs may be accessed using an API key or through Oauth authorization.

 Palo Alto Software implements industry standard access controls and detection capabilities for the internal networks that support its products.

 Access controls: Network access control mechanisms are designed to prevent network traffic using unauthorized protocols from reaching the product infrastructure.
 The technical measures implemented differ between infrastructure providers and include Virtual Private Cloud (VPC) implementations, security group assignment, and traditional firewall rules.